-- severe allergic reaction to gelatin or past doses of the chickenpox vaccine
+- has had a severe allergic reaction to a previous dose of the vaccine

 - soreness or swelling where the shot was given

 - pneumonia (very rare)